rashed091/rashed091/README.md

 ### 🌱 Currently absorbing more on
 - Cloud platforms (AWS)
 - Golang
-- Working on SPAs using MERN stack.

 - Optimising use of front-end frameworks (React, TypeScript, Nodejs)

 ### 🏃🏻‍♂️ Busy working on
-- Digital transformations
+- Working on SPAs using MERN stack.
-- Developing distributed system
+- Developing distributed system.
 - Software architecture best practices.

 ### 🔭 An ongoing interest in